How to Become a Transcriptionist and Work From Home on Your Own Schedule

 Many transcription jobs from home don’t require strict set hours.
 You can find contract gigs that pay by the amount of work you’re able to transcribe rather than being on a payroll and earning an hourly or annual salary.

-As a freelance transcriptionist, you can choose to work when you desire.
+As a freelance transcriptionist, you can choose to work when you want.
 You could work part time or full time, during normal business hours or at night while everyone else in your household is sleeping.
 Transcribing from home can be an ideal option for stay-at-home parents to earn money while juggling child care duties.

 Besides the flexibility, other perks of working remotely as a transcriptionist are that you have the autonomy of working alone, and you don’t have to deal with inbound calls or the complaints of frustrated customers.
 Depending on what you’re transcribing, you can also learn new and interesting things.